 Centrally located in North East part of Raleigh.
 You can easily get to us from either Spring Forest Road or Atlantic Avenue and easily accessed from any part of town.
 Here's a map, but if you get lost, just give us a call and we'll tell you how to get here.

 EUROPEAN GROCERY RALEIGH NC

 Our products are sold on a first come, first served basis.
-However, if you have a large party, are planning an event, or simply need larger quantity of more than 10 pounds, drop us a line and we'll hook you up.
+However, if you planning an event, or simply need larger quantity exceeding 10 pounds, or packs of same item e and we'll hook you up.

 We are unable to accept orders before holidays.